 Deciding on the Best Rice Cooker for You

-This is by far the most common question we get: how do I choose the right rice cooker for me?
+This is by far the most common question we get: how do I choose the right one for me?
 Our general answer is to remember that you’re investing in an easy-to-use product that will last you years of cooking great, delicious rice, so make sure to keep that in mind when you’re making your purchase.

 Another factor is how often you’ll be using it.
 Many families have rice most days of the week, since it makes for a yummy meal that you can do a lot with in recipes.
 Pair it with any type of protein and vegetables, and you have a full meal ready to go in no time.